beckysoll/docs/content/collections/tags/search.md

 ---
 ## Overview {#overview}

-An overview on how to _configure_ search, indexing, and the query form can be found in the [Search Docs](/search).
+An overview on how to _configure_ search and indexing can be found in the [Search Docs](/search).
+An overview on the query form can be found [here](/tags/search-form).

 ## Example {#example}